AIalchemistART/scms-starter-kit/README.md

 ### 📦 **Choose Your Setup Approach**

-**Option A: Subdirectory (Recommended for existing projects)**
+**Option A: Integrate into Existing Project (Recommended)**
+- Clone SCMS temporarily
-- Clone SCMS into `docs/scms` within your project
+- Run setup script to copy templates into your project
-- Run dashboard from `docs/scms` folder
+- Delete the cloned repo (keep only the copied files)
-- Your project files stay separate
+- Your project structure remains clean

 **Option B: Standalone (Recommended for testing/new projects)**
 - Clone SCMS as your entire project
-- Run dashboard from project root
+- Use it as your project root
-- All SCMS files at root level
+- All SCMS infrastructure ready to go

 > **🎯 AFTER SETUP**: Launch the SCMS Dashboard App!
 > ```bash
-> cd docs/scms              # If using subdirectory approach
-> npm install               # First time only
+> npm install               # First time only (from project root)
 > npm run dashboard:app     # Launch dashboard
 > ```